VincentRisi/jportal/README.md

 # JPortal (or AnyDB)

+## (NB: This repo is not longer maintained - see https://github.com/SI-Gen for the latest version of the code)

 ## Database, Module and Application code generators for varying platforms, vendors and languages.

 There are three code generator types written using the same mechanism: